ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds an inspect command to surface agent details, workspace health, and log tail output.

+## 2026-02-07
 - Adds Postgres sync command for agent state with optional filters and schema support.
 - Documents database sync usage in the README.